 Want to try this Pesto Pasta recipe?

-PIN IT to your pasta recipes or dinner recipes board to save it for later!
+PIN IT to your pasta recipes, pesto recipes, or easy dinnner recipes board to save it for later!

 Find me on Pinterest for more great recipes.
 I’m always pinning!

 - Mint Pesto Prosciutto Pasta